Bodies of Turkish pilots from downed jet found in Mediterranean

 - FOLLOW IBTIMES

 The plane was flying very low over the Mediterranean waters and it was dealt with in accordance with the laws that govern such situations, according to a Syrian military spokesperson.

-People who are familiar with the matter opine that the current situation has the potential to trigger a serious crisis in the fragile relationship between the two countries.
+Analysts are of the opinion that the incident has the potential to trigger a serious crisis between two countries since their ties are already broken.

-Ties between the two countries have been put to test since the more-than-a-year-long Syrian uprising.
+The relationship between the two countries has been put to test since the more-than-a-year-long Syrian uprising.